andersjanmyr/mc/README.md

   mc [command]

 Available Commands:
-  delete      Delete a value from memcached deleteall   Deletes all values from memcached get         Gets a value from memcached help        Help about any command set         Sets a key and value in memcached version     Print the version of mc
+  add         Adds a key and value if it doesn't exist completion  Generates bash completion delete      Delete a value from memcached deleteall   Deletes all values from memcached get         Gets a value from memcached help        Help about any command replace     Replaces a key and value if it already exist set         Sets a key and value in memcached version     Print the version of mc